abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 - Figure out what new product or technology you can provide that's natural to you.
 - Then figure out how to scale it so everyone on the planet can have your product.

-### Pick an industry where you can play long term games with long term people.
+### Pick an industry where you can play long-term games with long-term people.

 - Pick an industry where you can play long-term games with long-term people.
 Long-term players make each other rich.
 - Short-term players make themselves rich.